tanguyantoine/react-native-music-control/README.md

   description: '', // Android Only
   color: 0xFFFFFF, // Notification Color - Android Only
   date: '1983-01-02T00:00:00Z', // Release Date (RFC 3339) - Android Only
-  rating: 84 // Android Only (Boolean or Number depending on the type) })
+  rating: 84, // Android Only (Boolean or Number depending on the type)
+  notificationIcon: 'my_custom_icon' // Android Only (String), Android Drawable resource name for a custom notification icon })
 ```